Mundaring Weir: Overflowing

 In the first fifty years overflows were a regular occurrence.

 The 1950s raising of the weir affected overflows, but they continued.

 In the 1960s the weir regularly overflowed.

 Dam monitoring

 Like any structure of its age and design, the weir requires monitoring and repairs and maintenance.

 On the original structure the central small building was used for aspects of monitoring the weir's internal status – it was rebuilt on the heightening of the dam, although it was no longer used for its original purpose.

 In 2009 two face wall entrance points were created on either side (north and south) of the face to facilitate access to the monitoring tunnels.
-The weir leaks, and the three photos below show consistent stain/moisture points between 2008, 2010 and 2020 where water moves through the structure:
+The weir leaks, and the photos below show consistent stain/moisture points between 2008, 2010, 2020 and 2024, where water moves through the structure:

 Changes 2010–2014

 A new pump station with an initial capacity of 165000 m3 per day, and an ultimate capacity of 240000 m3 per day, commenced operations in March 2014.
 The existing two pump stations, a substation and chlorination facility were decommissioned.
 New treatment facilities included pre-treatment, filtration, chlorination, stabilisation and fluoridation.
 The old facilities were not able to sustain increasing water demands and current Australian drinking water guidelines.
 Aesthetic water qualities such as colour, taste and odour had deteriorated over the years.